Mangrove Education & Restoration

 Mangroves are in peril around the world.
-It’s estimated that one third of the world’s mangroves have been lost in the past 50 years (Alongi 2002).
+It’s estimated that more than 1/3 of the world’s mangroves have been lost in the past 50 years.
 Much of this has been due to human destruction including overexploitation, coastal development, changes in water flow, oil spills, and marine debris.

 Mangroves are extremely important ecosystems.
 They provide goods and services such as wood, coal, and dyes; produce oxygen and reduce the amount of carbon dioxide in the atmosphere; provide coastal protection from storms and hurricanes; provide food, habitat, substrate, nursery and breeding grounds for many different organisms including numerous endangered and commercially important species; and reduce sedimentation and filter nutrients and toxins out of the water providing good water quality to coral reefs and seagrass ecosystems.

-We work with educational institutions and NGOs to establish and implement mangrove education and restoration programs in secondary schools in Jamaica and the Bahamas.
-We have developed a mangrove curriculum that is aligned to each country’s educational standards and work 10th & 11th grade biology students and their teachers.
-This curriculum provides students and teachers the opportunity to participate in STEM-based, project learning throughout the school year.
+We work with educational institutions and NGOs to establish and implement mangrove education and restoration programs in secondary schools in Jamaica and The Bahamas.
+We have developed a mangrove curriculum that is aligned to each country’s educational standards and work 10th & 11th grade science students and their teachers.
+This curriculum provides students and teachers the opportunity to participate in STEAM-based, project learning throughout the school year.
 Our objectives are to:

 - Educate students, teachers, and community members about mangrove forests.

-- Create a hands-on, collaborative project for students and teachers that will help to restore the mangrove ecosystem.
+- Create a hands-on, collaborative project for students and teachers that will help to restore and monitor the mangrove ecosystem.

 - Engage students, teachers, and community members in stewardship of their natural resources and impart a conservation ethic.

-- Support each country’s commitment to teaching science, technology, engineering, and mathematics (STEM).
+- Support each country’s commitment to teaching science, technology, engineering, art, and mathematics (STEAM).